 But do we volunteers at StreetDoctors have an impact?
 Well, in short, yes!
 Young people at the start of our sessions tend to be reserved and unengaged – but by the end we’re getting asked all sort of interesting questions; about science, about how to adapt what they’ve learnt to different medical emergencies.
 These young people may have never had the chance before to ask such in-depth questions about science and medicine!
 After the session, perhaps the people we teach will think twice about carrying a knife, think twice about using a knife: this could prevent further loss of life.

 We give young people a chance that has eluded them and that they thoroughly deserve – and that’s why I’m immensely proud to volunteer with StreetDoctors.

-StreetDoctors volunteer, North London team and medical student at the University College London
+Liam Collins-Jones (StreetDoctors North London volunteer and medical student at University College London)